 This may be summarised by the following objectives:

 As well as the integration of academic, practical and clinical skills, BCOM courses promote awareness and understanding of the importance of a research base to continuing osteopathic development.

 This awareness is started at the College, but the concept is taught to continue until the end of practice, and this idea is implanted within students from the first year of starting the course.
 This pursuit of continuing personal and professional development is paramount.

 The pursuit of excellence, whilst maintaining a caring, supportive, clinical approach, is central to the perceived evolution of the College.

 BCOM currently offers a four-year integrated Masters in Osteopathy and a ten-month post-basic-training academic conversion BSc (Hons) Osteopathy Conversion Course degree.

 The degrees are validated via the College’s partnership with Plymouth University.
-BCOM also offers Diplomas in Osteopathy (DO) and in Naturopathy (ND), which indicate clinical competence in these disciplines.
+BCOM also offers a Diploma in Naturopathy (ND).